-Prepare a 36" X 48" display or a poster no larger than 36" X 48" and 15" deep that illustrates an activity from the project manual.
+Prepare a 36" X 48" display or a poster no larger than 18" X 24" that illustrates an activity from the project manual.
 The display should demonstrate an understanding of the relationship between soil and other cycles found in nature.
-Displays should also provide an example of a leadership or service learning experience focused on environmental stewardship.
+Displays should also provide an example of a leadership or service-learning experience focused on environmental stewardship.
 Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas in response to each activity.